-To further understand the aspects that contribute to the performance of minimum-variance portfolios obtained with variable selection methods, we study the profile of selected predictors as well as their distribution across predictor classes (main effects, second-order effects, and interaction effects.).
+To further understand the aspects that contribute to the performance of minimum-variance portfolios, we study the profile of selected predictors as well as their distribution across predictor classes (main effects, second-order effects, and interaction effects.).
 The results reported in Table 5 reveal distinct patterns in predictor selection across different methods.
-First, the average number of selected predictors varies from 16 (scad) to 75 (L2-boosting).
+Specifically, the average number of selected predictors varies from 16 (SCAD) to 75 (L2-boosting).
 The best performing method in delivering portfolios with lower risk (lasso) selects 33 predictors on average.
-Second, interactions emerged as the most significant source of non-linearity, consistently dominating the selected predictor sets: interaction terms corresponds to 80% to 97% of the selected predictors.
-This finding aligns with the suggestion of ? that interactions are likely to provide a more plausible explanation for non-linearity compared to high-order moments.
-Moreover, the number of selected predictors vastly exceeds the number of variables used in popular factor models, suggesting that ad-hoc sparsity can be detrimental to portfolio performance.
+This result suggests that the number of selected predictors vastly exceeds the number of variables used in popular factor models, suggesting that ad-hoc sparsity can be detrimental to portfolio performance.